Air Quality Health Index (Canada): Calculation

+The measurement is based on the observed relationship of nitrogen dioxide (NO2), ground-level ozone (O3) and particulates (PM2.5) with mortality, from an analysis of several Canadian cities.
+Significantly, all three of these pollutants can pose health risks, even at low levels of exposure, especially among those with pre-existing health problems.

 The national AQHI is based on three-hour average concentrations of ground-level ozone (O3), nitrogen dioxide (NO2), and fine particulate matter (PM2.5).
-O3 and NO2 are measured in parts per billion (ppb) while PM2.5 is measured in micrograms per cubic metre (µg/m3).
+O3 and NO2 are measured in parts per billion (ppb) while PM2.5 is measured in micrograms per cubic metre (μg/m3).

 The AQHI is calculated on a community basis (each community may have one or more monitoring stations).

 First, the average concentration of the three substances (O3, NO2, PM2.5) is calculated at each station within a community for the 3 preceding hours.
 This is considered valid only if at least 2 out of 3 hours are available at the station.
 If more than 1 of the preceding 3 hours is missing the station average is set to "Not Available".
 This part of the process results in three "station parameter averages" for each station.

 Second, the 3 hour "community average" for each parameter is calculated from the 3 hour substance averages at the available stations.
 If no stations are available for a parameter, that parameter is set to "Not Available".
 This part of the process results in three community parameter averages.

 Third, if all three community parameter averages are available, a community AQHI is calculated.
 The formula is:

 The result is then rounded to the nearest whole number.